Where to Ski And Snowboard -

 • Lots of good woodland runs

-• One of the few big French areas based on old villages with character
+• Based on old villages with character

 • Good-value and atmospheric old hotels, restaurants and chalets